 Offering almost every feature you could want from a dash cam, the Vantrue N2 Pro Uber Dual is the best overall camera on the market today.
 The front facing camera can record in crystal clear 2.5k with a wide but not distorted 170˚ field of view.
 The secondary cabin-facing camera records in 1080p HD with a 140˚ field of view.
 This second camera makes the N2 a great option for rideshare drivers that will need photographic evidence in the event some rowdy passengers do damage to their car.
 That camera also has a microphone, so any verbal altercations will be captured as well.
 On top of this great video quality and nearly 360˚ coverage (310˚ to be exact), the N2's rear-facing camera has infrared sensors, meaning even in complete darkness it can capture usable images.

 The clear downside to the N2 is its price.
 It is often double the price of single-camera models like the AUKEY DR02 that can also produce impressively clear footage.
 That extra cost is thus only really worth it if you need a cab-facing camera.
 The unit itself is also a bit on the bulky side, but we honestly prefer that to other 2-camera models that have separate units connected by a mess of wires.
+Finally, this model lacks wireless video sharing, so you must plug the camera, or the microSD card you're using with it, into a computer in order to download its video.
 Overall, this is the best camera we've found for rideshare drivers or anyone that wants a cab-facing camera and the best possible footage.

 Read Review: Vantrue N2 Pro Uber Dual